-Snapz Pro X Movie Capture 2.12 Review
+Snapz Pro X Movie Capture 2.12 full review

 Some software has a distinct and broad appeal.
 Other examples have somewhat narrower applications.
 Snapz Pro X is in the latter category – a program that courseware designers, technical writers and software reviewers get very excited about.
 Your everyday Mac user?
 Probably not so much.